sauddy/Generative_Image_Augmentation/README.md

 to face-on-images
 https://github.com/sauddy/Generative_Models/assets/46558389/0d614a57-402d-4069-b49d-be822d50e46e

-### 3. Attention bases Image Rotation: Generative MODEL to rotate the protoplanetary disk images from any arbitrary orientation to face-on images: We modify the PIX2PIX code and add an ATTENTION module to improve performance
+### 3. Attention based Image Rotation: Generative MODEL to rotate the protoplanetary disk images from any arbitrary orientation to face-on images: We modify the PIX2PIX code and add an ATTENTION module to improve performance

 The following image demonstrates an example case, where the GAN with self_attenstion model rotates the input image to generate a face-on image